-Positive cumulative impacts to minority and/or low-income populations associated with providing risk reduction are expected to occur as a result of the lower flood risk in the area under this alternative.
-Additionally, other Federal, State and local flood risk reduction projects will provide positive cumulative impacts by reducing flood risk to low-income and minority communities.
+Positive cumulative impacts are expected to occur as a result of the lower flood risk in the area under this alternative.
+Additionally, other Federal, State, and local flood risk reduction projects will provide positive cumulative impacts by reducing flood risk to communities in the Parish.
 Housing within floodplains that are elevated will have a lower flood risk from storm events.
 For those living in structures in floodplains that choose not to elevate, flood risk from future storm events will continue.